AIgineerAB/data_warehouse_course/09_dimensional_modeling/README.md

-- setup [free account in dbdiagram](https://dbdiagram.io/home) for data modeling
+Start by setting up a [free account in dbdiagram](https://dbdiagram.io/home).
+We will use dbdiagram to do data modeling and more specifically dimensional modeling.

 If you want to work with the diagrams offline in vscode download these extensions
 - dbml renderer vscode extension to view data model in vscode